JoannaBy/La-Segunda-Celestina/Golden Age Spanish plays corpus/README.md

 ## Format

-All the plays are offered in TXT format.
+All plays are offered in TXT format.
 Accotations have been removed.